AllGray/AllGray.github.io/source/index.html.md

 ![image](https://raw.githubusercontent.com/AllGray/slate/master/images/61.jpg)

-## MCP1702-3302 3.3V voltage regulator
+## MCP1702-3302 3.3V Voltage Regulator

 MCP1702-3302 3.3V voltage regulator.

-Important: this regulator is very similar to the 2n2222 transistor so be sure to read the text on the component carefully and make sure that it says something like “1702-3302”.
+<aside class="warning">This regulator is very similar to the 2n2222 transistor so be sure to read the text on the component carefully and make sure that it says something like “1702-3302”</aside>

 ![image](https://raw.githubusercontent.com/AllGray/slate/master/images/62.jpg)

 Solder the thing on the board where “IC2 3.3V” is marked.
 Be careful to turn it on the right side!

-## LCD screen
+## LCD Screen

 <aside class="notice">Older versions of the MAKERbuino kit had a screen that was soldered directly on the PCB.
 Now the screen can be easily detached and changed because of the female connector that is soldered first</aside>